Skip to Content

 8. Direct Marketing

-We may contact you with information about our services or those of related entities that we believe may interest you.
+We may use your Personal Information, including your contact details to contact you with information about our services or those of related entities that we believe may interest you.
+Identity information obtained through an official records holder will not be used for direct marketing purposes.

 You may opt out of direct marketing at any time by: